dheero/OBF.github.io/wiki/Google_Summer_of_Code_2011_Org_Application.md

 have read and absorbed the wisdom therein.
 A number of the OBF mentor volunteers have previous experience mentoring students for GSoC as well.

+If you are a small or new organization applying to GSoC, please list a larger, established GSoC organization or a Googler that can vouch for you here.:

+If needed, the Perl Foundation and the Parrot Foundation can certainly vouch for us.

+If you are a large organization who is vouching for a small organization applying to GSoC for their first time this year, please list their name and why you think they'd be good candidates for GSoC here.:

+I heard that the GMOD project is putting in an org application this year, I can certainly vouch for them as a real, important, and well-run organization.

 Is there anything else you would like to tell the Google Summer of Code program administration team? (required):

 No, I think we've made our case.